 Change is a big part of work and life.

 Changing before external forces make you change takes courage.
 Initially, the signs of what you need to do aren’t always obvious.
 You may even get conflicting advice.
-However, commit your organization to continually striving for positive momentum.
+However, commit your organization to continually striving for positive momentum.- Do your homework

 - Read industry journals and publications